cKtheGrey/Anti-Theft-Laptop-Script/README.md

 # Anti-Theft-Laptop-Script
-Gets Geolocation on login, takes a webcam picture, connects to the internet, starts up a keylogger, sets a bootloader image/message, and sends all the information to your ssh server or email.
+The idea behind this script is to potentially catch a thief, and it does so by deploying a script automatically on log in (guest honeypot user).
+The script then takes a picture of the perpetrator from the webcam, automatically connects to the strongest wifi signal, gets the current geolocation, sends all this information to an email or SSH server instantly and then starts up a keylogger that will periodically send further information it attains, which can help us build a profile on this individual.